 The Muzzle Brake will help control any kick that you might experience, for someone that isn't too familiar with the weapon, it might not make a big difference (especially if you're aggressive and taking your engagements at medium range.
 But to really make the most of that range and accuracy, it will really help at taking players head glitching the sand dunes on Satellite.

-Couple the Muzzle Brake with the Front Grip and the weapon will literally not budge an inch.
+Couple the Muzzle Brake with the Front Grip and the recoil will be non-existent.

 With the nature of burst-fire weapons, you need to land every bullet because it makes the difference.
 The last thing you want is to miss your shots and to wait for the next burst to fire.
 We recommend tacking on the 16" Strike Team and Quickdraw Handle.